nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 ## 3. List endpoint

 The list endpoint is an HTTP endpoint exposed by the list maintainer.
-It acts like a REST resource, which can be read like a list and updated to by sending a Verifiable Presentation to it.
+It acts like a REST resource, which returns the list when read.
+It can be updated by sending a Verifiable Presentation to it.

-### 3.1 Format
+All presentations on the list MUST conform to the Presentation Definition associated with the list (see Use Case List Definition).

-The list is a JSON array containing zero or more Verifiable Presentations.
-Entries MUST be encoded in JWT format as JSON string.
+When read, list MUST be returned as JSON array containing zero or more Verifiable Presentations, encoded in JWT format as JSON string.

 ### 3.2 Registering on the list